leviv/leviv.github.io/_posts/projects/2020-05-29-Touchy-Feely.md

 One piece of feedback received many times throughout the development of these emotional patterns was that implementing six different emotions made it more difficult for each pattern to be memorable and distinct from one another.
 Because of this, we changed the number of ’Haptic Emojis’ from six to four, as research has been conducted that considers only four basic human emotions [9].
 To do this, we removed surprise and disgust, as it has been suggested that these two emotions are simply types of fear and anger, respectively.
 Thus, we were left with 4 Haptic Emojis which were implemented in Touchy Feely, anger, fear, sadness, and happiness.

 ![The menu to send one of four ’Haptic Emojis’](/assets/img/2020-05-29-Touchy-Feely/emotion.PNG)

+The menu to send one of four ’Haptic Emojis’
+{: .caption}

 Within the Touchy Feely app, the user was able to send a text message with a Haptic Emoji by long pressing on the send icon and selecting one of the emojis from the submenu.
 Messages could be sent with either one or zero Haptic Emojis, and the Haptic Emoji specified would be played on the user’s phone when they opened and viewed the message.